sitespeedio/sitespeed.io/docs/documentation/index.md

 ---
 layout: default
-title: Documentation for the sitespeed.io suite.
+title: Documentation for all sitespeed.io tools.
 description: Here's the documentation of how to use all the sitespeed.io tools.
-Use latest LTS release 8.x of NodeJs or Docker containers.
+Use latest LTS release 8.x of NodeJs or Docker containers to get them up and running.
 keywords: tools, documentation, web performance, version, nodejs.
 nav: documentation
 image: https://www.sitespeed.io/img/sitespeed-2.0-twitter.png